 Ignore known bots and spiders

-We do not count download requests with an application user-agent that is identified to be a known bot or spider application, or an empty user-agent.
+We do not count download requests with an application user-agent that is identified to be a known bot or spider application.

 We do not consider these downloads because bots and spiders regularly download files for indexing purposes and do not correlate with people listening.